Buyers Guide: Capacity Planning Tool Checklist

 - Makes accurate predictions

 If this factor matters most, you ought to choose an automated analytic modeling tool.

-Automated analytic modeling tools are the only ones that excel in all six criteria.
+Automated analytic modeling tools are the only solutions that excel in all six criteria.
 If you’re looking to guarantee you’re using the right capacity planning tool, you should choose one of these.

-Vityl Capacity Management solutions for capacity planning fall into the automated analytic modeling category.
+Vityl Capacity Management falls directly into the the automated analytic modeling category for capacity planning.